-For the first quarter of 2022, we reported a comprehensive loss of \$5.0 million, which consisted of \$3.1 million in operating expenses and \$1.9 million for Trilogy's 50% share of Ambler Metals' operating loss.
-In the first quarter of 2021, we reported a comprehensive loss of \$4.5 million which consisted of \$3.4 million in operating expenses and \$1.1 million for Trilogy's share of Ambler Metals' operating loss.
-When compared to the first quarter of 2021, our pro rata share of the Joint Venture's operating loss was \$0.8 million higher for the first quarter of 2022 as it included pre-development costs incurred by Ambler Metals for the Ambler Access Project.
-The \$0.3 million decrease in operating expenses for the first quarter of 2022 versus the comparative was primarily due to a decrease of \$0.2 million in stock-based compensation during the first quarter of 2022.
-The remaining \$0.1 million in cost reduction was spread over the general and administrative, investor relations, professional fees and salaries cost categories.
+For the first quarter of 2023, we reported a comprehensive loss of \$5.1 million, which consisted of \$3.6 million in operating expenses and \$1.5 million for Trilogy's 50% share of Ambler Metals' operating loss.
+In the first quarter of 2022, we reported a comprehensive loss of \$5.0 million which consisted of \$3.1 million in operating expenses and \$1.9 million for Trilogy's share of Ambler Metals' operating loss.
+The slight increase in comprehensive loss in the first quarter of 2023 compared to the first quarter of 2022 was due to increase in stock-based compensation and professional fees and partially offset from the decrease in our share of losses of Ambler Metals, investor relations and salaries.
+The decrease in our share of losses of Ambler Metals was mainly due to decrease in mineral property expenses.